-Cones work to strengthen the pelvic floor via an automatic contraction of the muscles in order to retain the cone in the vagina.
-The presence of the cone naturally causes a contraction of the pelvic muscles to hold the cone in place.
+Cones work to strengthen the pelvic floor via an automatic contraction of the muscles.
+The presence of the cone naturally causes a contraction of the pelvic floor muscles to hold the cone in place.

 Cones should be used standing up, as they rely on gravity to work.

-Weighted cones for pelvic exercises are used for 15-20 mins a day while undertaking normal day-to-day activities (at least once you've started to get used to them).
+The goal for using weighted cones for pelvic exercises is that they are used for 15-20 mins a day whilst undertaking normal day-to-day activities.

 They are used progressively over a period of weeks, starting with the lightest cone and building to the heaviest.